AK-100 (rifle family): Related development

-Later Kalashnikov started offering the AK-107 / AK-108 / AK-109 models.
+Later Kalashnikov started offering the AK-107 / AK-108 / AK-109 (in order 5.45×39, 5.56×45, 7.62×39) models.
 Externally they are very similar to the AK-100 series (with some minor differences) and are offered in the same calibers.
 Internally they use a radically different gas system and incorporate the Balanced Automatics Recoil System (BARS).

 AK-100M/200 series

 The AK-100M/AK-200 rifle family was initially conceived around 2009 as an improved variant of the basic AK-100 series.
-Most improvements centered on ergonomic improvements and mounting systems for accessories.
 The development of the AK-100M/AK-200 family was stopped around 2011 but resumed around 2016.
-In 2017, Kalashnikov unveiled the modernised versions of the AK-100 family of rifles.
-The AK-200 series are somewhat heavier and less advanced compared to the AK-12 family, but also cheaper.
+In 2017, Kalashnikov unveiled the modernized versions of the AK-100 family of rifles.
+Main key takeaways compared to the AK-100 variants is the additional picatinny rails, accurized barrel, improved flash hider device, pinned barrel components instead of pressed in.
+Additionally, the handguard possesses 4 rails instead of two, with a rail on the top of the dustcover, which is hinged.
+Overall, it is considerably designed to use modern optics compared to its predecessor.

 As of 2018, the AK-200 series rifles are offered for export sales and for domestic law enforcement users in Russia.
 The AK-200 series are based on the AK-100 series and the AK-12.
 They can be chambered in 5.45×39mm, 5.56×45mm NATO and 7.62×39mm, and use a barrel and gas system assembly and iron sights line similar to that of the AK-74M/AK-100 rifle family.
 Improvements added from the AK-12 include Picatinny rails, a new pistol grip, a new adjustable buttstock and a new flash hider.
 They feed from 30-round magazines, and are compatible with drum magazines from the RPK and RPK-74.

 The models of the AK-200 series are:

 On 3 March 2019, Russia and India inaugurated Indo-Russia Rifles in Uttar Pradesh, India to produce AK-203 assault rifles.
 However, no contract had been signed then or rifles produced because of pricing disagreements.
 India signed a contract in August 2021 to directly import 70,000 AK-203 rifles from Russia.
 Russia and India on December 6, 2021, finally signed a contract on the delivery of over 600,000 7.62mm AK-203 assault rifles that will be produced on India's soil to the republic's Defense Ministry.